Resident Assistant Position

 Policies and Procedures

 - Serve as a role model at all times, including on campus and off campus.
-This includes adhering to all University policies, including those dealing with drugs and alcohol.
+This includes adhering to all University policies, including drugs and alcohol.

 - Enforce University policies and procedures in the residence hall.

 - Help in educating the residents regarding University and Residential Life policies and procedures.

 - Document any policy violations in the residence hall.